-Hispanic Workers May Face More Challenges when Seeking Workers’ Compensation
+Why Hispanic Workers May Face More Challenges with Workers’ Compensation in Boston

 Statistics Show that Hispanic Workers Suffer Injuries at Disproportionately High Rates

-Unfortunately, not only is construction a relatively-dangerous occupation, but Hispanic construction workers in particular may be especially at risk for suffering on-the-job injuries.
+Unfortunately, not only is construction a relatively-dangerous occupation but Hispanic construction workers, in particular, may be especially at risk for suffering on-the-job injuries.
 Our Boston construction accident lawyers cite these facts:

 - Construction workers in general experience work-related injuries and fatalities at higher rates than workers in other occupations.
 Almost one in four construction workers will experience an injury that requires them to miss time from work during their lifetime.